colinyjchung/darkdragons/content/post/lane-oppenheimer.md

 ## Stick Your Arm In.
 It Won't Hurt.

 Meanwhile, the rest of the Snack Club are in a cavern with several fist-sized holes in the walls.
 Selina sees something shiny in one, sticks her hand in, and it magically doubles in size.
 She fishes out a serrated knife, but her forearm is now freakishly large.
 Toaf decides this would be fun too.
 Does it twice.
 Grabs an emerald gem worth 500gp, but both hands turn into talon claws.
 Shorin does it multiple times.
 One hand oozes this gross violet slime.
 Another hand turns zombie-like.
 He has no control over it.
 So now, using his slimy good hand, grabs the zombie one, and shoves it into another hole.
 Luckily, it turns back normal.
-But if it hadn't, I had plans to have the zombie hand choke Shorin when he slept.
+But if it hadn't, I would have had the zombie hand choke Shorin when he slept.
 Opportunity missed.

 They explore another room.
 It's a nest of head-sized eggs.
 Selina roots around and finds some gold and a bent silver ring.